-We follow the cellar guide through a long tunnel lined with wine barrels used to store the winery’s recent vintages.
+We followed the cellar guide through a long tunnel lined with wine barrels used to store the winery’s recent vintages.

-The guide points out shelves of dusty bottles of wine which were hidden behind a false wall from the Serbs who ransacked the cellar during the Homeland War in 1991.
+The guide pointed out shelves of dusty bottles of wine which were hidden behind a false wall from the Serbs who ransacked the cellar during the Homeland War in 1991.

-Another level down, past more barrels, we’re now 12 meters underground and the temperature is noticeably chilly.
+Another level down, past more barrels, we were 12 m underground and the temperature was noticeably chilly.

-The temperature in the cellar is constantly around 14 to 16°C all year round.
-But the main section can get as cold as 10°C, colder than the average winter temperatures in most places in Australia.
+The temperature in the cellar is constantly around 14 to 16°C all year round but the main section can get as cold as 10°C.

-At the end of the tour we swirl and sip among the barrels; a splash of dry Chardonnay, a full-bodied Grasevina, or Welsh Riesling, and a delicate Rhone Riesling, which is a perfect match for a well-prepared dish of frogs’ legs.
+At the end of the tour, we swirled and sipped among the barrels: a splash of dry Chardonnay, a full-bodied Grasevina, or Welsh Riesling, and a delicate Rhone Riesling, which is a perfect match for a well-prepared dish of frogs’ legs.

 The cellar’s signature wine is the Traminac, which has been produced here since 1710.

-11,000 bottles of Traminac were delivered from this cellar to the coronation of Queen Elizabeth II in 1953.
-And according to our guide, the wine is still carried in the queen’s royal wine cellar.
+11,000 bottles of Traminac were delivered from this cellar to the coronation of Queen Elizabeth II in 1953 and the wine could possibly be still carried in the queen’s royal wine cellar.

 7- Vukovar (Croatia)